scotplus/scotplus.github.io/_sources/theory.md

 the determination and recovery (in the form of $\pi_f$) of nonlinear feature relationships.
 In addition, we now get to distinguish between geometry-conserving alignments from GW (our pitfall before) using the extra COOT term.
-As a result, SCOT+ (AGW) allows us to align two datasets $A$ and $B$ using optimal transport better than ever before; we get the alignment power of GW without its pitfalls.
+As a result, AGW allows us to align two datasets $A$ and $B$ using optimal transport better than ever before; we get the alignment power of GW without its pitfalls.
 In addition, we can utilize the potential feature supervision from COOT to further improve GW's results.

-Note that, since GW and COOT share the assumption of an underlying manifold structure shared between $A$ and $B$, SCOT+ also shares this assumption.
-Without some underlying embedding to learn, SCOT+ would not be able to produce coupling matrices; it assumes that a geometry-conserving coupling has meaning, which is not the case for many datasets.
-Otherwise, SCOT+ really would be a silver bullet for data alignment.
+Note that, since GW and COOT share the assumption of an underlying manifold structure shared between $A$ and $B$, AGW also shares this assumption.
+Without some underlying embedding to learn, AGW would not be able to produce coupling matrices; it assumes that a geometry-conserving coupling has meaning, which is not the case for many datasets.
+Otherwise, AGW really would be a silver bullet for data alignment.

 ## Conclusion